 In Semrush, you can quickly filter backlinks by attributes like link placement (e.g., footer, content), referring page platform, language, and even mobile-friendly pages.
 Additionally, it provides segmentation options for specific link attributes, including sponsored and UGC links, and allows filtering based on the number of links per referring domain.
 All this makes it easier to analyze backlink profiles at a granular level.

-You can add some filters to the default options in SEO PowerSuite — these allow you to refine your results using attributes like anchor text, backlink page status and cache date.
-However, its filtering tool feels clunky and requires considerable manual effort to use.
-This is because in order to filter in this way, users need to use Boolean operators like ‘DOES NOT CONTAIN,’ ‘AND’ and ‘OR.’
+However, SEO Powersuite’s filtering tool feels clunky and requires considerable manual effort to use.
+This is because in order to filter backlink data, you have to use Boolean operators like ‘DOES NOT CONTAIN,’ ‘AND’ and ‘OR.’
 This makes the process rather cumbersome and less intuitive than the streamlined, user-friendly filtering experience you get in Semrush.

 Backlink building